-The whip must not be longer than 120 cm including the tassel.
+The whip used in breeding and sport must not be longer than 120 cm including the tassel.
 In pace races whips are forbidden.
 The rider can use only one whip at the time.
 The rule concerning whips is valid for the whole competition area, and for the entire duration of the competition.